• Skip to Content

 CSU GE: None IGETC: None District GE: None

-AUTO 132A Honda Individualized Skills Training Session A 1.5 Units
+AUTO 132A Honda Individualized Skills Training (IST) Session A 1.5 Units

 This course allows automotive students to complete Honda Individualized-Skills-Training.
 This course includes "hands-on" skill modules covering General and Express-Service.
 Students will also practice Honda Express-Service choreography.